nwg-piotr/typobuster/README.md

 # typobuster
 Work in progress: a simple text editor designed to automatically fix common typos.

+**The program is still quite far from its target functionality.
+Please check back later.**

 In my work with Wordpress, every day I receive texts in various formats (MS Word, LibreOffice, email), which constantly contain the same errors: misplaced spaces, multiple spaces and line breaks, German-style quotation marks, etc.
 Up until now, I have used Mousepad to proofread, either manually or via search and replace, but that was kind of